knowledgepixels/nanopub-registry/NOTES.md

 - For any trusted agent, if the number of nanopublications found on other registries is smaller than the agent's quota, all nanopublications are loaded

+### Complexity

+- Storing nanopublications in the key-value-based content store is _linear_ with respect to the number of nanopubliations
+- Retrieval time of a single nanopublication by ID is _constant_
+- Checking for other registries that host the nanopublications of a particular creator/pubkey/type is _linear_ with respect to the number of registries in the network, and _constant_ with proper local caching
+- Loading all nanopublications of a given creator/pubkey/type from a registry is _linear_ with respect to the number of nanopublications to be loaded
+- Checking whether a nanopublication list of given creator/pubkey/type is different from that of another registry (except for ordering) is _constant_ due to checksum
+- Determining the difference of the list of given creator/pubkey/type with that of another registry is _linear_ with respect to the lengths of the lists in the worst case, and likely _sub-linear_ in practice with the use of checksums

+### Scalability

+- Registries can restrict themselves to small subsets of creators/pubkeys and/or types, and therefore the global set of nanopublications can be distributed across as many servers as needed
+- Any subset defined by creator/pubkey/type can be efficiently located and loaded (by registries, query services, and other tools)
+- Approval of new trusted agents can be done by any existing trusted agent (with sufficiently strong trust chains), and therefore doesn't depend on a single bottleneck
+- Arbitrarily large datasets can be published, by setting up dedicated registry instances and using dedicated pubkeys if quotas of existing general registries don't suffice

+### Robustness

+- Inclusion in a registry requires signature with a pubkey that is considered trusted, which prevents flooding with nanopublications that are not signed with one of these pubkeys
+- If a pubkey is compromised, the quota limits the possible flooding
+- Once a compromised pubkey is identified as such, the respective nanopublications can be efficiently unloaded from a registry, as all lists are clearly separated by pubkey

 ## Complete Data Structure

     - setup-ID: 1332309348